gadf00/SmartPotSystem/README.md

   <li>Strawberry_Temp, Strawberry_Hum, Strawberry_Soil</u>
 </ul>
 <p>A Python script subscribes to these topics, collects the data, and forwards it to a Kinesis stream, capable of efficiently handling high-throughput data.
 Theoretically, the sensors could be configured to send hundreds of readings per second.</p>
-<p>The Kinesis stream triggers a Lambda function called ProcessSensorData, which performs the following operations:</p>
+<p>The Kinesis stream triggers a Lambda function called processSensorData, which performs the following operations:</p>
 <ul>
   <li>Validates sensor readings for each SmartPot and each sensor type against predefined thresholds.</li>
   <li>Saves the data in DynamoDB.</li>
   <li>Stores the raw data in an S3 bucket, excluding any records containing "ERR" values.</li>
   <li>If any value exceeds its defined threshold, it sends a message to the SmartPotAlertsQueue (SQS) specifying the type of issue (e.g., temperature below limits).</li>
-  <li>If the soil moisture value is below threshold, it sends a message to the SmartPotIrrigationQueue (SQS) to initiate irrigation.</li>
+  <li>If the soil moisture value is below threshold, it sends a message to the SmartPotIrrigationQueue (SQS) to initiate irrigation.
+It cannot send a message to this queue if the last irrigation occured in the last 5 minutes</li>
 </ul>
-<p>At this point, another Lambda function, IrrigateNow, is triggered by the SQS message.
+<p>At this point, another Lambda function, irrigateNow, is triggered by the SQS message.
 It sends an irrigation command via the MQTT topic Irrigation_Command.
-An Arduino UNO Rev4 equipped with a 2-channel relay activates one of two water pumps depending on whether it needs to irrigate Basilico or Fragola.</p>
+An Arduino UNO Rev4 equipped with a 2-channel relay activates one of two water pumps depending on whether it needs to irrigate Basil or Strawberry.</p>
 <p>Once the Arduino receives the command, it activates the appropriate pump and, upon completion, sends a confirmation message on the MQTT topic Irrigation_Confirm.
-The IrrigateNow Lambda function waits up to 10 seconds for this confirmation.
+The irrigateNow Lambda function waits up to 10 seconds for this confirmation.
 When received, it updates the last_irrigation field in DynamoDB and sends a notification via the SmartPotAlertsQueue (SQS).</p>
 <p>Additionally, this function can be invoked manually via an API Gateway.</p>
 <p>Other Lambda functions available in the system include:</p>
 <ul>